 Ending The Endless Crypto Debate: Three Things We Should Be Arguing About Instead of Encryption Backdoors

 Recently I participated in a fascinating conference at Georgia Tech entitled “Surveillance, Privacy, and Data Across Borders: Trans-Atlantic Perspectives.”
-A range of experts grappled with the international aspects of an increasingly pressing question: how can we ensure that law enforcement is able to obtain enough information to do its job in the twenty-first century, while also ensuring that digital security and human rights are protected?
+A range of experts grappled with the international aspects of an increasingly pressing question: how can we ensure that law enforcement is able to obtain enough information to do its job in the twenty-first century, while also ensuring that digital security and hu

 Alan Z. Rozenshtein on Digital Communications and Data Storage Companies as "Surveillance Intermediaries"